Egyptian Air Force: Modernization

-SAGEM and AOI-Aircraft Factory have signed a collaboration agreement concerning the Patroller UAV.
-AOI-Aircraft Factory could handle final assembly of the drones and will develop a dedicated training center in Egypt to train staff for the operation and maintenance of the drone systems.
+SAGEM and AOI-Aircraft Factory signed a collaboration agreement concerning the Patroller UAV.
+AOI-Aircraft Factory could handle final assembly of the drones and developed a dedicated training center in Egypt to train staff for the operation and maintenance of the drone systems.

 On 18 April 2016, Egypt signed a contract with France for the sale of a military telecommunications satellite after discussions between the Egyptian and French presidents and between the Ministers of Defense, which took place during a visit by French President Francois Hollande to Cairo.
-The satellite will be supplied by Airbus Defence and Space and Thales Alenia Space.
-The price of the contract wasn't announced but is estimated at 600 million euros.
+The satellite were supplied by Airbus Defence and Space and Thales Alenia Space.
+The price of the contract wasn't announced but was estimated at 600 million euros.

-In December 2015, Russian Helicopters agreed to provide after-sales service and maintenance for the Egyptian Air Force's fleet of 41 Mi-8Ts and 3 Mi-17-1V helicopters in Russia.
-Under the agreement, the Egyptian repair plant at Helwan Factory (HFDI), an enterprise owned by the Arab Organization for Industrialization, will be authorized as an aircraft repair plant able to carry out comprehensive repairs to Mi-8T, Mi-17-1V and Mi-17V-5 helicopters operated in Egypt.
-In order to support repair work to the frames, components, gears and rotor systems in the helicopters, the company will deliver equipment for the production line, provide design and technical support and transfer all the necessary documentation to the Egyptian side for a two-year period.
-Egyptian specialists will be trained to carry out such repairs at the company's Novosibirsk Aircraft Repair Plant.

 In September 2016, Russian Helicopters delivered the first 3 refurbished Mi-8T helicopters to the Egyptian Air Force after a major overhaul.
 The company also announced that the necessary equipment for the retooling and upgrading of the Helwan Factory aircraft repair plant had been prepared for shipment and that the Egyptian service technicians had completed training.

 In August 2019, the Royal Jordanian Air Force transferred two of its Ilyushin Il-76MF aircraft to the Egyptian Air Force.
 The two aircraft are unique because they are the only stretched version of the famous Il-76 air-frame.

-On 4 May 2021, France agreed to sell Egypt an additional 30 Dassault Rafale warplanes in a 4 billion euro ($4.8 billion) deal.
+On 4 May 2021, France agreed to sell Egypt an additional 30 Dassault Rafale warplanes in a 4 billion euro (US$4.8 billion) deal.

-On March 15, 2022, The United States agreed to sell Egypt F-15s, the offer's amount of planes and price is to be determined.
+On 15 March 2022, the United States agreed to sell Egypt variants of F-15Es, the offer's amount of planes and price is to be determined.

+In July 2025, Turkey announced Egypt's participation in the Kaan program, including co-production of the aircraft.
+This agreement reflects a strategic shift and a focus on practical industrial collaboration between the two nations.